|A pterodactyl delivers the good news Wednesday night at the Field Museum .|

 The dream builds slowly.
 Those backyard players troop off to Little League, to park district squads.
 Parents watch instead of playing, mom drives from game to game, dad camps out in the stands.

 Others may not play, but channel their passions in baseball cards, into fandom, memorizing stats and records, half hobby, half religion.

 By then they've divided their loyalties, North and South.
 Few root for a distant team; you grow where you're planted.
 South Siders cleave to the White Sox, who lived their dream not long ago.
-Don't anybody forget.
-Chicago won the World Series in 2005.
+Lest you forget—as ESPN did—the Sox won the World Series in 2005.

 But the Cubs didn't—and North Siders embrace the Cubs.
 As do those empty spaces without teams—lots of Cub fans in Indiana.